IIIF/awesome-iiif/readme.md

 - [IIIF Gallery](http://digirati-co-uk.github.io/iiif-gallery/src/) - A virtual art gallery using OpenSeadragon and custom image generation, created by Stephen Fraser, Digirati.
 Also see [full source code](https://github.com/digirati-co-uk/iiif-gallery/).
 - [Exquisite Corpse](https://github.com/harvardartmuseums/exquisite-iiif-demo) - A prototype that deliberately mixes up portrait paintings.
 Created using Node.js by Jeff Steward, Harvard Art Museums.
 - [3D trade cards explorer](http://labs.cogapp.com/tc/) - A 3D environment that displays nineteenth-century trade cards from the [Boston Public Library](https://www.digitalcommonwealth.org/collections/commonwealth:gq67jz045).
 Designed to be viewed on a mobile phone, ideally with Google Cardboard.
 Created using three.js by Jon White, Cogapp.
-- [Sleep Stories](http://bitly.com/wcquilt) - an experiment with the W3C Web Annotation Data Model.
+- [Sleep Stories](http://bitly.com/wcquilt) - Experiment with the W3C Web Annotation Data Model.
 The  annotations present a sequence of stories associated with a large image.
 Optimised for mobile.
 Created by Andrew Dyton and Stephen Fraser, Digirati, for Wellcome Collection.
 - [Image Comparison with a Slider](http://resources.digirati.com/iiif/an-introduction-to-iiif/dee-sbs.html) - Image comparison using leaflet slider by Digirati.
 - [Image Comparison with a Magnifying Glass](http://resources.digirati.com/iiif/an-introduction-to-iiif/dee-mag.html) - Image comparison using leaflet magnifying glass by Digirati.
 - [X-raying Balenciaga](https://www.vam.ac.uk/articles/x-raying-balenciaga) - Beautiful use of IIIF images to show X-rays of Balenciaga fashion by the Victoria & Albert Museum.